-UBS has paid a non-refundable fee of US\$625,000 to the Lenders on the Closing Date (being 2.5% of the aggregate credit facility) and a 2% commitment fee based on any available unused borrowing commitment under the Credit Agreement until January 30, 2015.
-The Lenders will also be entitled to receive 30% of the net proceeds of milestone payments paid under the Collaboration Agreement by and among UBS, UBI and Siemens Healthcare Diagnostics, Inc., up to a maximum of US\$600,000 in the aggregate.
-UBS has also agreed to pay certain taxes arising in connection with the Credit Agreement and other Loan Documents, including withholding taxes.
-UBS has also agreed to pay certain reasonable out-of-pocket expenses incurred by the Lenders in connection with the loan documents, or as may be incurred in connection with the enforcement or protection of their rights.
+UBS paid a non-refundable fee of US\$625,000 to the Lenders on the Closing Date (being 2.5% of the aggregate credit facility) and a non-refundable fee of US\$200,000 to the Lenders pursuant to the January 2015 amendment to the Credit Agreement.
+A 2% commitment fee based on any available unused borrowing commitment is to be paid by UBS under the Credit Agreement until July 31, 2015.
+The Lenders are also entitled to receive 30% of the net proceeds of milestone payments paid under the Collaboration Agreement by and among UBS, UBI and Siemens, up to a maximum of US\$600,000 in the aggregate of which US\$300,000 was paid in February 2015.
+UBS has also agreed to pay certain taxes arising in connection with the Credit Agreement and other loan documents, including withholding taxes.
+UBS has also agreed to pay certain reasonable out-of-pocket expenses incurred by the Lenders in connection with the loan documents including the January 2015 amendment, or as may be incurred in connection with the enforcement or protection of their rights.